ywen407/books-futures-explained/src/1_futures_in_rust.md

 ### Non-leaf-futures

-Non-leaf-futures is the kind of futures we as _users_ of a runtime writes ourselves using the `async` keyword to create a **task** which can be run on the executor.
+Non-leaf-futures is the kind of futures we as _users_ of a runtime write ourselves using the `async` keyword to create a **task** which can be run on the executor.